 In total, there were 1,764 submissions from 259 schools.
 This blew the previous years’ average ratio (1000 entries from 30 schools) out of the water, with the massive increase in participating schools a major achievement for the milestone run.

-The 53rd Shell NSAC provided a new platform for the participants to experience the competition without the leaving their homes.
+The 53rd Shell NSAC provided a new platform for the participants to experience the competition.
 It overcame the number limitations caused by the pandemic, steadfast in its pursuit of nation-building and discovering artists to deliver messages of hope.
-This is the commitment of Shell, National Student Art Competition.

 YOU MAY ALSO BE INTERESTED IN